BLyndon/bayesian_methods/docs/_posts/2020-07-30-information_theory.md

 ---

 ## Self Information
-We start by defining a completely general term of information $$I(x)$$ by some key properties we know from experience.
+We start our discussion on information theory by defining a completely general term of information $$I(x)$$ by some key properties we know from experience.

 Let's consider a single cirumstance described by a random variable $$x$$.
 If a certain circumstance is completely certain, i.e. $$p(x)=1$$, we know in advance, that this circumstance will happen.
 Since we were certain in advance, no information was gained by observing it.
 On the other hand, for low probabilities, the circumstance is very unexpected and by observing this circumstance, we gain a lot of information.